mle-infrastructure/mle-toolbox/README.md

 ## The 4 Step `mle-toolbox` Cooking Recipe 🍲

 1. Follow the [instructions below](https://github.com/mle-infrastructure/mle-toolbox#installation-) to install the `mle-toolbox` and set up your credentials/configuration.
-2. Read the [docs](https://mle-infrastructure.github.io) explaining the pillars of the toolbox & the experiment meta-configuration job `.yaml` files .
+2. Learn more about the individual infrastructure subpackages with the [dedicated tutorial](https://github.com/mle-infrastructure/mle-tutorial).
-3. Learn more about the individual infrastructure subpackages with the [dedicated tutorial](https://github.com/mle-infrastructure/mle-tutorial).
+3. Read the [docs](https://mle-infrastructure.github.io) explaining the pillars of the toolbox & the experiment meta-configuration job `.yaml` files .
-4. Check out the [examples 📄](https://github.com/mle-infrastructure/mle-toolbox#examples-) to get started: [Single Objective Optimization](https://github.com/mle-infrastructure/mle-toolbox/tree/main/examples/toy_single_objective), [Multi Objective Optimization](https://github.com/mle-infrastructure/mle-toolbox/tree/main/examples/toy_multi_objective).
+4. Check out the [example workflows 📄](https://github.com/mle-infrastructure/mle-toolbox#examples---notebook-walkthroughs-) to get started.
-5. Run your own experiments using the [template files, project](https://github.com/mle-infrastructure/mle-project) and [`mle run`](https://mle-infrastructure.github.io/mle_toolbox).
+5. Run your own experiment using the [template files/project](https://github.com/mle-infrastructure/mle-project) and [`mle run`](https://mle-infrastructure.github.io/mle_toolbox).

 ## Installation ⏳